-I’ve talked before how I’m a huge Superman fan.
+I’ve talked before about how I’m a huge Superman fan.
 Have been for a long time.
 And I think it’s time I finally confess something.
 It’s going to sound weird coming from me:

 There isn’t a single Superman movie I like all the way through.